-The use of colour in hard landscaping in combination or contrast with plants and flowers, is not new.
-It has been done since ancient times, but, it is a very interesting resource that delivers good results.
+The usage of colour in gardening, in combination or contrast with plants and flowers, is not new.
+People have done it since ancient times, but it still is a fascinating resource that delivers vast results.

-In the project we present here, the garden is on a slope and structured on different levels, with a lot of steps and planters.
+In the project presented below, the garden is on a slope and structured on different levels with heaps of steps and planters.
 All the block and cement work was plastered but unpainted.
-The garden looked quite sad because of the grey colour of the cement.
-We noticed that the owners had some modern very colourful artwork in their home.
-So we decided to propose a daring design to fill the garden with colour and joy.
+The garden looked sad because of the grey colour of the cement.
+We noticed that the owners had some colourful modern artwork in their home, so we proposed a daring design to fill the garden with colour and joy.

 We used striking colour combinations on the planters and steps.
-In the lightest part of the garden we introduced orange-earth together with a light pink, and we painted the other areas Mediterranean blue and magenta.
+In the lightest part of the backyard, we introduced orange-earth together with pink.
+We painted the other areas Mediterranean blue and magenta.

 The pictures show the garden before and after.